jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 ### Annotations Not Covered by Auto-configuration

-The following SDG annotations are not implicitly applied by SBDG’s
+The following [spring-data-gemfire-name] annotations are not implicitly applied by [spring-boot-gemfire-name]’s
 auto-configuration:

 - `@EnableAutoRegionLookup`